 Above are the necessary preparations or precautions you must take before draining your pool.
 It should be strictly followed to protect your pool from any future damage.
 If the process is executed poorly, it can cause serious harm to the pool.

 How to Drain an Above Ground Pool Quickly

 You can drain the whole pool in minutes by the following methods:

 Using a submersible pump is the quickest method to drain the pool.
 It drains the water almost entirely.
 Although it will be pricey and increase your electricity bill, this is the best method if you are still ready to bear the cost.

 Follow the stepwise procedure to use a pump effectively:

-- First of all, you need to make sure the intake hose of the pump reaches the middle point of the pool, submerged completely, after being unrolled.
+- First, you need to ensure the intake hose of the pump reaches the middle point of the pool, submerged completely, after being unrolled.

-- Secondly, the outlet hose needs to be placed at the right spot, so it drains far away from the pool and doesn’t make the base the pool is set on weak.
+- Secondly, the outlet hose must be placed at the right spot so it drains far away from the pool and doesn’t weaken the base the pool is set on.